crnjaja/PrivadoID/README.md

 Key Features of Smart Contracts :
 - Autonomous Execution : once deployed, smart contracts operate autonomously.
 They do not require human intervention to execute their instructions.
-- Cost and Efficiency : running smart contracts involves transaction fees, paid in the blockchain's native cryptocurrency (e.g., Ether on Ethereum).
+- Cost and Efficiency : running smart contracts involves transaction fees, paid in the blockchain's native cryptocurrency.
 The fees, calculated in units called gas, ensure that the network remains sustainable and efficient.
 - Interoperability : smart contracts can interact with each other, enabling complex chains of actions and logic.
 This interoperability supports various applications, from simple wallets to sophisticated identity systems.
 - Ownership and Control : smart contracts can be owned by individuals, groups, or be entirely autonomous.
 The ownership model influences how the contract can be interacted with and controlled.
 - Transparency and Security : the operations of smart contracts are transparent and verifiable by anyone on the network.
 This transparency enhances security and trust among participants.

-The importance of smart contracts in SSI can be illustrated through their role in managing identity on blockchain platforms like Ethereum and with specific implementations like ERC 725 (focusing on making an Ethereum account into a public on-chain identity, which can have any amount of information attached) and ERC 1056 (in contrast keeps all of its identity information off-chain, the on-chain smart contract serves largely as a public key registry for that identity).
+The importance of smart contracts in SSI can be illustrated through their role in managing identity on a blockchain with specific implementations like ERC 725 (focusing on making an Ethereum account into a public on-chain identity, which can have any amount of information attached) and ERC 1056 (in contrast keeps all of its identity information off-chain, the on-chain smart contract serves largely as a public key registry for that identity).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>